ppy/osu-wiki/wiki/Installation/Linux/en.md

 *Main page: [Installation](/wiki/Installation).*

-This page will roughly tell you how to get osu! working on your Linux device.
+This page will roughly tell you how to get osu! working on your Linux device using Wine.

 ## Prerequisite